valeriagili/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Let's compute the total number of missing values in the dataframe
+Let's compute the total number of missing values in the data frame

 ```r
 sum(is.na(pa1_data$steps))